moorepants/dissertation/_sources/physicalparameters.txt

 The thigh and knee elevation angles are set such that the center of the heel level (Lj6, Lk6) is aligned with the bottom bracket axis and that both the thigh abduction and rotation angles are zero.
-We assume that the footpeg is located at the bottom bracket center and is the same lateral distance from the saggital plane as the hip centers.
-The knee and thigh elevation angles are then found in the same fashion as the elbow and shoulder angles, which the lesser restrcition that the thigh abduction angle is zero.
+We assume that the foot peg is located at the bottom bracket center and is the same lateral distance from the sagittal plane as the hip centers.
+The knee and thigh elevation angles are then found in the same fashion as the elbow and shoulder angles, which the lesser restriction that the thigh abduction angle is zero.

-.. todo:: detail the yeadon method more and add Chris's diagrams
+:ref:`Figure 23 <figHuman>` shows a visualization of the Yeadon modle when configured to sit on a bicycle.
+The details of the calculations and all of the data is included with the Yeadon [Dembia2011]_ and BicycleParameters [Moore2011a]_ software packages.

 .. _figHuman:

 .. figure:: figures/physicalparameters/human.png
    :align: center
-   :width: 4in
+   :width: 3in

-   figHuman

    A visualization of the Yeadon inertia model configured to sit on a bicycle.
    Output is from the BicycleParameters software package.

-.. todo:: Should I show detailed calculations for configuring the yeadon joint angles such that the rider is sitting on the bicycle?

 Bicycle-Rider Parameters
 ========================